jardon/gnome-mosaic/README.md

 ## Floating Mode

-This is the default mode of GNOME Mosaic, which combines traditional stacking window management, with optional tiling window management features.
+This is the default mode of Mosaic, which combines traditional stacking window management, with optional tiling window management features.

 ### Display Grid